voxel51/platform-sdk/tests/platform/README.md

                                     times if necessary.
 At least one input is required.
   -p, --parameters <name>=<value>   Name=value pair(s) specifying parameter settings to use. `value` must be JSON
                                     parsable.
 Can be repeated multiple times if  necessary.
-  --compute-type <cpu|gpu>          The compute type to use.
+  --compute-type <CPU|GPU>          The compute type to use.
 Your Docker image must support this compute type.
 If
                                     GPU execution is requested, `--runtime=nvidia` is added to the `docker run` command; it is assumed that your machine and Docker installation are configured to support this.